micromartin1963/fodland/README.md

 Tick Export satelite and surfarce and convert exported textures then click generate.
 Then save and the file-export-WRP

+As the Navmesh file is too large for Github you will have to run the navmesh generator and put the nm file in the nm folder .

 Once you have moved the serverstuff out of this folder you can use the addon builder (I don't click on binerize)

 Then sign the addon with DS Utils